CarSomma/streamlit_saffron/README.md

 ```bash
 streamlit hello
 ```
-This should open a Streamlit web app in your default web browser.
+This should open a Streamlit web app in your default web browser 🎉.

-## Data analysis excercise on penguins
+## Data Analysis excercise on penguins
 **Business goal:**

 *Our marketing team would love to know about the penguins 🐧*